Northern Thailand Trip. Day 4-5: Chiang Mai - Kuala Lumpur

 The silkworm life cycle (Translated from French)

-but it was bamboo umbrella.
+but it was a bamboo umbrella.
 Here we called it Chinese Umbrella

-Mrs Nhai dropped us at Hilal town so that we can had our Zhuhr and Asr prayers at Masjid Hidayatul Islam.
-We dined Fueng Fah for northern Thailand's famous noodles khao soi.
+Mrs. Nhai dropped us at Hilal Town so that we could have our Zhuhr and Asr prayers at Masjid Hidayatul Islam.
+We dined at Fueng Fah for northern Thailand's famous noodles, khao soi.

 Our third comeback to this area

 As the Covid-19 pandemic was on the rise, we had taken several precaution measures as recommended by the authority.
-We had daily body temperature checking and will be on self-quarantine when we return back to home, the next day.
-We were still allowed to get on the in-bound flight at 3.10 pm.
-We just stayed low in the morning and only transferred to the airport noontime by Mr Mouthien and his wife.
-So guys, till to our next adventure, la gòn kráb, la gòn ká!
+We had daily body temperature checking and will be on self-quarantine when we return back home the next day.
+We were still allowed to get on the inbound flight at 3.10 pm.
+We just stayed low in the morning and only transferred to the airport at noontime by Mr. Mouthien and his wife.
+So guys, till our next adventure, la gòn kráb, la gòn ká!

 Comments